• Skip to primary navigation

 You need to teach them by example, showing them how to care for themselves at home for a healthy, less complicated life.

-What children should eat
+What they should eat

 While your child is developing and growing, they should eat primarily nourishing foods.
 They should consume: